yahoo/fetchr/README.md

 npm install fetchr --save
 ```

+_Important:_ when on browser, `Fetchr` relies fully on [`Fetch`](https://fetch.spec.whatwg.org/) API.
+If you need to support old browsers, you will need to install a polyfill as well (eg. https://github.com/github/fetch).

 ## Setup

 Follow the steps below to setup Fetchr properly.
 This assumes you are using the [Express](https://www.npmjs.com/package/express) framework.